qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/snippets.rst

 Otherwise this link will work in all browsers to show the XML tree for the current page:

 ::

     javascript:if (window.document.body.outerHTML != undefined){'<xmp>'+window.document.body.outerHTML+'</xmp>'} else if (document.getElementsByTagName("html")[0].innerHTML != undefined){'<xmp>'+document.getElementsByTagName("html")[0].innerHTML+'</xmp>'} else if (window.document.documentElement.outerHTML != undefined){'<xmp>'+window.document.documentElement.outerHTML+'</xmp>'} else { alert('Your browser does not support this functionality') };

 There is also a simpler form for IE that will open up the XML in a new window:

 ::

     javascript:void(window.open("javascript:'<xmp>'+opener.window.document.documentElement.outerHTML+'</xmp>'"));

 You can create a shortcut for this on the toolbar.

-<Ajaxian>ie-tip-cheeky-way-to-see-the-current-state-of-the-page|See this Ajaxian article for the original source>.
+:doc:`See this Ajaxian article for the original source <Ajaxian>ie-tip-cheeky-way-to-see-the-current-state-of-the-page>`.

 Running a Source Version from a Web Server
 ------------------------------------------

-The basic programming model of qooxdoo suggests that you develop your application in its <|source> version, and once you're satisfied create the <|build> version of it, which is then deployed on a web server. qooxdoo's *build* versions of an application are self-contained, they encompass all script files, resources like images and style sheets, and any helper files that are necessary for the application.
+The basic programming model of qooxdoo suggests that you develop your application in its :doc:`source <>` version, and once you're satisfied create the :doc:`build <>` version of it, which is then deployed on a web server. qooxdoo's *build* versions of an application are self-contained, they encompass all script files, resources like images and style sheets, and any helper files that are necessary for the application.
 You can safely copy the *build* directory to the document forrest of a web server, or zip it up in an archive and send it by mail; the recipient will be able to unpack it and run the application without flaws.

 In contrast, the *source* version is run off of the file system most of the time (i.e. opening it with the *file:* protocol in your browser).
 The source script just references source code and resources with relative paths, wherever they happen to be on your file system.
 This usually doesn't lend itself well to being run from a web server.
 Even if you include the *source* directory of your application in an server-accessible path (somewhere down from its DocumentRoot or one of the defined Aliases), chances are that the source script references files which are **outside** the document scope of the web server.